Agulhas Bank: Agulhas leakage and rings

 The Agulhas rings are thought to be of global climatic importance.
-Their delivery of warm water from the Indian to the Atlantic Ocean can control the rate of thermohaline overturning of the entire Atlantic.
-Other factors contribute, to various degrees, to the inter-ocean exchanges in the region, including filaments from the Agulhas Current and intrusions of water from Antarctica.
-Cold, cyclonic eddies have been observed in the southwestern Atlantic.
+Their delivery of warm water from the Indian to the Atlantic Ocean can control the rate of thermohaline overturning for the entire Atlantic, though other factors contribute in varying degrees to the inter-ocean exchanges in the region, including filaments from the Agulhas Current and intrusions of water from Antarctica.
+Cold, cyclonic eddies have been observed in the south-western Atlantic.

-Based on model simulations, researchers have found that the interaction of the Agulhas Current and the eastern edge of the bank can result in the Agulhas rings.
+Based on model simulations, researchers have found that the interaction of the Agulhas Current and the eastern edge of the bank are responsible for Agulhas rings.

-The provenance of ocean sediments can be determined by analysing terrigenous strontium isotope ratios in deep ocean cores.
-Sediments underlying the Agulhas Current and Return Current have significantly higher ratios than surrounding sediments.
-Analyses of cores in the South Atlantic deposited during the Last Glacial Maximum (LGM, 20 000 years ago), show that the Agulhas leakage (shedding of Agulhas rings) was significantly reduced.
-It has been hypothesised that the reason for this was that the Agulhas Current was stronger which resulted in a more eastward retroflection and therefore less leakage.
-However, analyses of such cores south of Africa show that the trajectory of the current was the same during the LGM and that the reduced leakage must be explained by a weaker current.
-Consequently, it can be predicted that a stronger Agulhas Current will result in its retroflection occurring more eastward and an increased Agulhas leakage.
+The provenance of ocean sediments can be determined by analysing terrigenous strontium isotope ratios in deep ocean core samples.
+Sediments underlying the Agulhas Current and Return Current have significantly differing ratios to those of surrounding sediments.
+Analyses of cores in the South Atlantic deposited during the Last Glacial Maximum (LGM, 20 000 years ago), show that the Agulhas leakage (shedding of Agulhas rings) was significantly reduced during the period.
+It has been hypothesised that the reason for this was a relatively stronger Agulhas Current, resulting in more eastward retroflection (and therefore less leakage).
+However, analyses of such cores south of the African coast show that the trajectory of the current was the same during the LGM, and that the reduced leakage must be explained by a weaker current.
+Consequently, it can be predicted that a stronger Agulhas Current will result in its retroflection occurring more eastward, with an increased Agulhas leakage.